 How is type 1 diabetes diagnosed?

 A simple dipstick test can detect sugar (glucose) in a sample of urine.
-This may suggest the diagnosis of diabetes.
+This may suggest the diagnosis of type 1 diabetes.
 However, the only way to confirm the diagnosis is to have a blood test to look at the level of glucose in your blood.

 Is type 1 diabetes inherited?

-Although type 1 diabetes is not an inherited disease, there is some genetic factor.
+Although type 1 diabetes is not an inherited disease, there is a genetic factor.
 A first-degree relative (sister, brother, son, daughter) of someone with type 1 diabetes has about a 1 in 16 chance of developing type 1 diabetes.
 This is higher than the chance of the general population, which is about 1 in 300.
 This is probably because certain people are more prone to developing autoimmune diseases such as diabetes, and this is due to their genetic make-up, which is inherited.

 Very high blood glucose level